-The iconic soda lends both flavor and texture to rich and fudgy chocolate cupcakes.
+Coca Cola, the iconic soda, lends both flavor and texture to rich and fudgy chocolate cupcakes in this delicious dessert.

 Coca Cola is practically a religion in some parts of the South, so much so that any variety of soda is generically called “Coke.”
 As in, I once ordered a Coke in a Dallas diner and was taken aback when the waitress asked me what kind of Coke that I wanted.
 Naturally, I stared at her like the deer-in-the-headlights-Yankee I am and replied, “Uhhhh…..Coke-Coke?
 If that’s OK?”